labex-labs/open-source-labs/python/python-mastery/lab-ex1-6-defining-modules/en/step1.md

 49010.0
 ```

-6. Exit the Python interpreter:
+6. Finally, when we're done using the Python interpreter, we can exit it using the `exit()` function.

 ```python
 exit()
 ```

-This demonstrates two different ways to import Python code:
+This lab has demonstrated two different ways to import Python code:

-- `import module_name` - imports the entire module
+- `import module_name` - This imports the entire module, making all the functions, classes, and variables in that module available for use.
-- `from module_name import specific_item` - imports only a specific item from the module
+- `from module_name import specific_item` - This imports only a specific item (like a class or a function) from the module, which can be useful if you only need a part of the module's functionality.